I'm a Linux systems engineer by trade and by passion. Mostly passion.

 Some infosec peeps won't like that I posted my email address in the clear.
 Because email addresses are usually private (narrator's voice: they're not)

-I no longer use Facebook at all and I use Twitter in a read-only fashion.
+I no longer use Facebook or Twitter at all.
 I do like social media, I just don't like being the product or a target.
 Therefore, I use the decentralized Fediverse for my social media.

 You can follow me on the Mastodon Fediverse at @email@example.com